LiorHaim/cephdemos/ceph-migration/README.md

 ]
 ```

-Let's change bench's pool CRUSH rule, by changing this value we tell Ceph to move all the data from the old servers to the new servers, to be percised between the Filestore OSDs to the Bluestore ones:
+Let's change bench's pool CRUSH rule, by changing this value we tell Ceph to move all the data from the old servers to the new servers. to be percised, between the Filestore OSDs to the Bluestore ones:

 ```bash
 $ ceph osd pool set bench crush_rule replicated_destination